copyright ©2004 A. Zuiderent

 in the pedigree appear twice, three times or even hundreds if we go back many

 centuries.
-In German this phenomenon is called “Ahnenverlust” (loss of
+In German this phenomenon is called “Ahnenverlust” (loss of ancestors),

-a big pedigree is made.
+pedigree is made.

 This